neconeconyaa/bad-dudes-site/docs/contribute.md

 #### Open a pull request

 When finished making edits, click `Create pull request`.
-Enter a descriptive title and description of your pull reuqest and click `Create pull request` again.
+Enter a descriptive title and description of your pull request and click `Create pull request` again.

 ![pull request](assets\contribute\single-file-create-pr4.png)